When you're working with filtered lists, you might want to know how many items are in the list and how many items are currently visible.

-The first thing we'll do is convert our list into an Excel table.
+The first thing to do is to convert our list into an Excel table.
 This will make it easier to count the rows in the list.

 Next, we need to count the number of visible rows.
 To do this, we'll use the SUBTOTAL function.
 The SUBTOTAL function takes two arguments: a number, specifying the function to use, and one or more references.

-SUBTOTAL can perform a variety of operations on data.
-And it has the interesting feature of being able to include or exclude hidden values.
-In this case we want to count only non-blank cells that are visible, so we need the function number 103.
+The SUBTOTAL function can perform a variety of operations on data, and it has the interesting feature of being able to include or exclude hidden values.
+In this case, we want to count only non-blank cells that are visible, so we need the function number "103".
 Any rows hidden by the filter will be ignored.

 For the reference, we'll use a structured reference that points to the first column in the table.
-The first column is named Address, so we enter this as Properties[Address] with "Address" in square brackets.
+The first column is named "Address," so we enter this as Properties[Address] with "Address" in square brackets.

 Now when we filter the table, we see our formulas in action.

-First, we'll enter our message as "Showing X of Y properties".
-Then we'll replace X and Y with the functions, using the ampersand to concatenate, or join the functions to the text.
+First, we'll enter our message as "Showing X of Y properties."
+Then we'll replace X and Y with the functions, using the ampersand character to concatenate, or join the functions to the text.

-We can now remove our original formulas and test the message.
+Now we can remove our original formulas and test the message.

-You can use this approach with any filtered table.
-Just make sure to reference a column that always contains data in the SUBTOTAL function.
+You can use this same approach with any filtered table.
+Just make sure you reference a column where every cell contains data when you use the SUBTOTAL function.